wp-plugins/simple-secure-contact-form/readme.txt

 **Languages:** available on English and Russian.
 If you want to translate this plugin to your language, please contact me - I will be very grateful!

 **Contributing**

 You can make suggestions and submit your own modifications to this plugin on [Github](https://github.com/eholin/WP-Simple-Secure-Contact-Form).

 For more information and support, please visit [my website](http://lp-tricks.com).

 Have any ideas or suggestions?
 Please write me - i will try to make them in the new version of the plugin.

+**Contributors**

+Thank a lot to Khavish Anshudass Bhundoo for some security issues!

 == Installation ==